Dungarpur district: Languages

-At the time of the 2011 census, 96.00% of the population spoke Wagdi and 3.02% Hindi as their first language.
+At the time of the 2011 census, 96.00% of the population spoke Wagdi (Bhili)and 3.02% Hindi as their first language.

 The Vagad region of Rajasthan includes Dungarpur and Banswara districts.
 Vagad's population is predominantly Bhils.
 These speak the Wagdi language (recorded under 'Wagdi' and sometimes 'Bagri' in the census).

 Administrative divisions

 At the 2001 Indian census the Dungarpur district was divided into four tehsils: Aspur, Dungarpur, Sagwara and Simalwara; however, around 2007 the new tehsil of Bichiwara (Bichhiwara) was created out of the western part of Dungarpur Tehsil.
 There are four towns in Dungarpur district: two municipalities Dungarpur and Sagwara, and two census towns Seemalwara and Galiakot.
 As of the 2011 census there were 976 villages in the district.